-ARION Type Award Criteria Size Material Seal Parchment requirements Script New Zealand Qualification (Levels 1 - 6) Level 1 - 6 qualification listed on the New Zealand Qualifications Framework (NZQF) A4 Not specified TBD The parchment must include the following: The NZQA logo The Wintec logo and name 'Waikato Institute of Technology' Qual Developer logo (optional) The name of the qualification The level of the qualification NZQF reference number The date of awarding the NZ qualification The legal name of the person receiving the qualification Student NSN The signature of the Chief Executive Under Part 20 of the Education Act 1989 [Name of NZ Certificate/Diploma]] [Level of Qualification] [NZQF reference number] This is to certify that on [Day] [Month] [Year] [Name of Student] has met the requirements of the training scheme leading to the above qualification and was awarded this qualification by Waikato Institute of Technology.
-Refer New Zealand Certificate/Diploma Specifications document for exact NZQA requirements.
+ARION Type Aw rd Criteria Size Material Seal Parchment requirements Script New Zu Qualific (Levels Not specified TBD The parchment must include the following: The NZQA logo The Wintec logo and name 'Waikato Institute of Technology' Qual Developer logo (optional) The name of the qualification NZQF reference number The date of awarding the NZ qualification The legal name of the person receiving the qualification Student NSN The signature of the Chief Executive Under Part 20 of the Education Act 1989 [Name of NZ Certificate/Diploma]] [Level of Qualification] [NZQF reference number] This is to certify that on [Day] [Month] [Year] [Name of Student] has met the requirements of the training scheme leading to the above qualification and was awarded this qualification by Waikato Institute of Technology.
+Refer New Zealance Certificate/Diploma Specifications document for exact NZQ4 requirements.